tari-project/rfcs/src/RFC-0150_Wallets.md

 A detailed description of the required functionality of the Tari software wallet is provided in three parts:
 * basic transaction functionality,
-* key management features
+* key management features, and
-* and the different methods for recovering the wallet state of the Tari software wallet.
+* the different methods for recovering the wallet state of the Tari software wallet.

 #### Basic Transaction Functionality